-You can configure the audio options on your computer from the Sound control panel in Windows, or from the Realtek HD Audio Manager icon in the taskbar/control panel (right-click the taskbar icon to bring up an audio menu).
+You can configure the audio options on your computer from the Sound ocontrol panel in Windows, from the HD VDeck icon on the desktop or VIA HD Audio Deck control panel VIA HD Audio Deck.

 The volume may also be adjusted by means of the Fn + F5/F6 key combination.

-Right-click the icon to access the menu above.